-- 1. The unrecorded return of small and medium sized longfin eels to the water.
-This became more prevalent after the substantial reduction in NI longfin quotas in 2007-08, as many fishers do not have ACE to cover all of their catch (larger longfins are more valuable than small and medium specimens).
-Industry were previously unaware of the fact that eels of legal size (220 g-4 kg) that are released are supposed to be recorded using the destination X code.
-CPUE of the large commercial size category of longfin eels, as previously recommended by the WG, would not be affected by this behaviour.
-CPUE of the large size category will be investigated when the North Island CPUE series are next updated. - 2.
-The introduction of a maximum size of 4kg in 2007-08.
-Longfins > 4 kg were landed before this date.
-There is currently no legal requirement to record the catch of eels > 4 kg. - 3.
-Avoidance of longfin habitat post 2006-07 in some statistical areas as there is currently insufficient quota to allow targeting of longfin eels.
-The QMA most affected is LFE 23 (current TACC is 9 tons).
-Almost all of the longfin TACC is leased to a fisher operating in the Taranaki statistical area of this QMA, leaving very little for the Wanganui-Rangitikei statistical area.
+- 2. The introduction of a maximum size of 4 kg in 2007-08.
+Longfins over 4 kg could be legally landed before this date.
+There is currently no legal requirement to record the catch of eels over 4 kg. - 3.
+Avoidance of longfin habitat post 2006-07 in some statistical areas as there is currently insufficient available ACE to allow targeting of longfin eels.
+The QMA most affected is LFE 23 (current TACC is 9 t) where, since 2007-08 up to half the ACE has not been made available for lease.
+Of the available longfin ACE, almost all is leased to a fisher operating in the Taranaki statistical area (AJ) of this QMA, leaving very little for the Wanganui-Rangitikei statistical area.
 The fisher in the latter statistical area consequently targets shortfin eels in farm dams, dune lakes and the lower reaches of some rivers; thereby avoiding high longfin eel catch rates in the Rangitikei River. - 4.
-Voluntary uptake of larger escape tubes (31mm) over the last two years (2010-11 and 2011-12) is expected to have resulted in a stepped drop in CPUE.
+Voluntary uptake of larger escape tubes (31 mm) from 2010-11 (regulated in 2012-13) may have resulted in a stepped drop in CPUE.